Davejurgens/marvel-rivals-repo/docs/apis/get-strategist.md

 ## Return body
 Returns all Strategists or the specific Strategist superhero requested.
-The following example shows the result of requesting the Strategist with the title "Cloak and Dagger":
+The following example shows the result of requesting the Strategist with the title `Cloak and Dagger`:

 ```json
 ],